CudaText-addons/cuda_fmt_sql_uroboro/readme/readme.txt

 AND MI.ARRIVAL_DATE =   '2016-12-01'    -- 入荷日

-Options in json file:
+Options in config file, which is opened by CudaFormatter commands:

 - uf_tab_size
   Tab-char size of indents after formatting.
 Recommended 4.
 - uf_translate_tabs_to_spaces
   Replace tab-chars to spaces.
+- uf_case
+  Casing of identifiers: "upper" or "lower" or "capitalize" or "nochange".
-- uf_uppercase
+- uf_reserved_case
-  Convert reserved words and identifiers to upper case.
+  Casing of reserved words: "upper" or "lower" or "capitalize" or "nochange".
 - uf_comment_syntax
   Comments syntax format.
-  You can specify the "uroboroSQL" or "doma2".
+Can be "uroboroSQL" or "doma2".
 In the case of normal SQL, can be any.
 - uf_escapesequence_u005c
   If used escape sequences with a backslash in the SQL, set to true.